Broderick Washington

-Broderick Washington Jr. (born December 4, 1996) is an American football nose tackle for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Texas Tech.
+Broderick Washington Jr. (born December 4, 1996) is an American professional football defensive end for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders.

 College career

 Despite playing on the offensive line at Longview High School, Texas Tech offered Washington as a defensive lineman.
 He started three seasons, was a team captain his junior and senior seasons, and participated in the 2020 Senior Bowl and NFLPA Collegiate Bowl.

 Professional career

-Baltimore Ravens

-Washington was selected in the fifth round (170th overall) of the 2020 NFL Draft by the Baltimore Ravens.
+Washington was selected in the fifth round (170th overall) of the 2020 NFL draft by the Baltimore Ravens.
 The Ravens received the 170th pick used to select Washington as a result from a trade that sent Kaare Vedvik to the Minnesota Vikings.
 Washington signed his rookie contract on May 5, 2020.
-He was placed on the reserve/COVID-19 list by the team on November 28, 2020, and activated two days later.
+He was placed on the reserve/COVID-19 list by the team on November 28, and activated two days later.

+On August 9, 2023, Washington signed a three-year, $17.5 million contract extension with the Ravens.